kylegordon/bulb_energy/README.md

+### DEPRECATED AND ARCHIVED

+Bulb Energy nearly collapsed and went into 'Special Administration' in late 2021.
+As of early 2023, all customers were being moved over to Octopus Energy.

+Consequently, this repository is now being archived.
+Use https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy instead if you are now an Octopus Energy customer.

 ## About

 A Home Assistant custom component to retrieve your current [Bulb Energy](http://bulb.co.uk) tariff, based on postcode and payment plan.